C2SM/spack-c2sm/README.md

 ### General

-**As said before a general installation is only needed if you wish to develop the mch packages or machines config file or if you are not a cscs user.**
+**As said before a general installation is only needed if you wish to develop the mch packages/machines config files or if you are not a cscs user.**

 First step is to clone this repository and use the available config.sh script to install your own spack instance with the corresponding mch packages and configuration files.